-IDENTIFIED GOOD OBJECTIVES IMPROVEMENT ACTIONS RESPONSIBLE PERSON TARGET PRACTICE TO BE TAKEN COMPLETION DATE

-Areas to consider include:

-- Are the majority of areas physically accessible for people with disabilities?
-Where adaptations have not been possible have alternative solutions been considered such as moving classes to accessible classrooms and/or altering the layout of furniture within rooms?
-Y - Have adequate accessible toilets and changing facilities been provided and are they readily available for use (not used for storage)? - Externally, are pathways and suitable facilities accessible?
+IDENTIFIED GOOD OBJECTIVES IMPROVEMENT ACTIONS RESPONSIBLE PERSON TARGET PRACTICE TO BE TAKEN COMPLETION DATE Areas to consider include: • • • eople with disabilities?
+Where ng classes to accessible classro • • Have adequate accessible toilets and changing facilities been provided and are they readily available for use (not used for storage)?
+Y • Externally, are pathways and suitable facilities accessible?
 Has relevant accessible parking been provided?
-Y - Do your emergency and evacuation systems consider those with additional visual, hearing and physical needs?
-Y - Has consideration been given to those with hearing impairments, for example what adjustments have been made for intercom messages?
-Y visible markings?
-Y Has consideration beei n given to those with commu inication and learning difficulti es, such as use of PECS? \ / Are there adequate can needs?
-Y lming/low sensory areas ava ilable?
-Have adaptations been made to classrooms for t those with Has furniture/equipme ent been adjusted accordingly y for wheelchair users?
-Y There are no current T 1 actions.
+Y • Do your emergency and evacuation systems consider those with additional visual, hearing and physical needs? $\frac{1}{Y}$ Has consideration been given to those with hearing impairments, for example what adjustments have been made for intercom messages?
+Y

+- Has consideration been given to those with visual impairments, for example use of Braille or contrasting colour schemes and visible markings?
+Y - Has consideration been given to those with communication and learning difficulties, such as use of PECS?
+Y - Are there adequate calming/low sensory areas available?
+Have adaptations been made to classrooms for those with sensory needs?
+Y - Has furniture/equipment been adjusted accordingly for wheelchair users?
+Y

+There are no current actions.